 For example, in the Commonwealth of Massachusetts -- where Car Talk is headquartered -- if you lose your license, you lose your license and there's no way to get it back until the suspension period is completed.
 Similarly, if you're assessed a surcharge on your insurance, it'll stick around like a bad cold.
 Massachusetts has a friendly-sounding program called the "Safe Driver Insurance Plan" that starts each driver at a neutral 15 points.
-Go for a year without a surchargable incident?
+Go for a year without a surchargeable incident?
 Your point score lowers and your insurance rate goes down.
 Get a traffic ticket?
-Your point total goes up and so does your insurance -- for YEARS afterward.
+Your point total goes up and so does your insurance -- for SIX YEARS afterward.

-So if you happen to be from one of the 15 states that DOES have a way of reducing those surcharges, or getting your license back after it's been suspended, consider yourself lucky.
+So if you happen to be from one of the 15 states that does have a way of reducing those surcharges, or getting your license back after it's been suspended, consider yourself lucky.

 Once you've determined that traffic school can help you get your license back or reduce your insurance cost, you've often got several choices for completing traffic school:

-- Classroom: Like your original driver's education classes, this type of Traffic School requires that you show up at a predetermined location and sit in a classroom full of other offenders -- er, "students" -- and take the classes in person.
+Classroom - Like your original driver's education classes, this type of Traffic School requires that you show up at a predetermined location and sit in a classroom full of other offenders -- er, "students" -- and take the classes in person.
 The main disadvantage, of course, is that you actually need to show up there.
-That can present a problem if you happen to be sick one day, have responsibilities like childcare, or have other life inconveniences, such as a job that requires your attendance.
+That can present a problem if you happen to be in quarantine, have responsibilities like childcare or have other life inconveniences, such as a job that requires your attendance.
 The plus side is that you actually get more personalized education.
 There's an instructor present and depending upon how engaging they are, you can actually learn something.
 Some states actually attempt to make Traffic School entertaining by hiring standup comics and improvisational actors to run the classes.
 Depending on how willing you are to listen to somebody who spends every evening in a dank comedy club in front of a faux brick wall, comedy traffic school can actually be slightly less oppressive than listening to somebody whose public speaking chops were honed by talking into the mic at the McDonald's drive-thru.

-- CD/DVD: If you happen to be trapped in 1993 and still have a DVD player, traffic schools in your state may be able to blow the dust off of a DVD that you can rent in order to complete your traffic school.
+CD/DVD - If you happen to be trapped in 1993 and still have a DVD player, traffic schools in your state may be able to blow the dust off of a DVD that you can rent in order to complete your traffic school.
 These types of schools often require that you take the exam portion of the school in a physical classroom, which kind of eliminates the convenience of online traffic school, but may still offer a bit more flexibility than taking the entire class in a classroom.

 To recap, based on our analysis we recommend: